Daniel Aegerter: Personal life

 Aegerter is married and has 2 sons.
 He owns a $12 million mansion in Zumikon.

 Sponsorships

 In July 2019, the "Medium Goal" tournament, both founded and sponsored by Daniel Aegerter, took place for the 14th time.

 Nuclear power

 In February 2017, Aegerter and other investors invested a total of USD 4.5 million in the startup Transatomic Power.
+He is also an investor in Oklo, designer of the Aurora nuclear reactor.

 Armada VC investments

 Aegerter's investment firm "Armada VC" invested a total of $3 million in Flytrex in January 2017, along with several angel investors, to enable drone deliveries.

 Armada Investment participated in a collection campaign of the German pension platform Xpension in April 2020.
 A total of 25 million EUR was raised.
 In October 2020, Armada Investment supported the Swiss regulator, which was close to approval.

 Movies

 In 2020, the film "Chasing the Moon", of which Aegerter was one of the producers, was awarded a Creative Arts Emmy.